 Adherence of GI coatings is generally not an issue.
-As long as the steel surface is oxide free entering the bath, and the Al level properly controlled, a good ternary interfacial alloy layer is formed and lead free zinc will not even crack on the outside of a "zero T" bend.
+As long as the steel surface is oxide free entering the bath, and the AI level properly controlled, a good ternary interfacial alloy layer is formed and lead-free zinc will not even crack on the outside of a "zero T" bend.
 GI coatings withstand roll forming and stamping operations very well.

 Coating adhesion is one limitation of GA.
-The coating can powder or flake of in the dies, resulting in poor stamping performance and surface problems.
-Powdering is and intra-coating failure creating fine, powdery coating particulate. whenever coating undergoes a compressive strain and is affected primarily by coating mass (weight) and coating iron content.
+The coating can powder or flake off in the dies, resulting in poor stamping performance and surface problems.
+Powdering is an intra-coating failure creating fine, powdery coating particulate.
+It results whenever coating undergoes a compressive strain and is affected primarily by coating mass (weight) and coating iron content.
 Increased levels of either will result in increased powdering.
 A coating mass of 55 g/m2 or lower will pass most automotive powdering tests.
 Some powdering tests require an iron content of 10.5% or less to pass.

-Flaking is a failure of the bond between the steel and the coating, creating relatively large (0.5 to 2 mm) sheet-like particles.
+Flaking of GA is a failure of the bond between the steel and the coating, creating relatively large (0.5 to 2 mm) sheet-like particles.
 It occurs during bending/unbending strain, followed by a shear stress on the coating, such as present along the bead in a draw die.
-Flaking can result from either a weakened coating-steel bond (due to dirty steel, over-alloyed coating, or heavy temper rolling), or an increased transmission of strain to the coating-steel interface (resulting from surface \xi phase).
+Flaking can result from either a weakened coating-steel bond (due to dirty steel, over-alloyed coating, or heavy temper rolling), or an increased transmission of strain to the coating-steel interface (resulting from free zinc in the surface).

-Adherence and bare spot issues can occur with some of the highly alloyed AHSS grades due to the affinity of the alloys for oxygen in the annealing furnace.
+Adherence and bare spot issues can occur with some of the highly alloyed AHSS grades due to the strong affinity of the alloying elements for oxygen in the annealing furnace.
 Special operating practices are needed to avoid these problems.

-Figure 9 shows a schematic of the difference between powdering and flaking.
+Figure 13 shows a schematic of the difference between powdering and flaking.

-Figure 9: Schematic - Powdering versus Flaking
+Figure 13: Schematic - Powdering versus Flaking on Galvanneal